 Want to streamline your weekly food shop spend?
-We’ve rounded up our favourite budget cookbooks that will help you mastermind your midweek meals on a budget, straighten up your freezer, and eat well every day without breaking the bank.
+We’ve rounded up our favourite budget cookbooks to help you mastermind your midweek meals on a budget, straighten up your freezer, and eat well every day without breaking the bank.

-Amy Sheppard, busy mum of two, has written a cookbook dedicated to shopping smart and eating well.
-Armed with this cookbook, you’ll be able to navigate your supermarket with ease and be able to transform budget ingredients into hearty family meals.
+Armed with The Savvy Shopper’s Cookbook you’ll be able to navigate your supermarket with ease and transform budget ingredients into hearty family meals.